Vargis Khan

 Leh Ladakh on Scooter – The Plan

 The original plan was to undertake a ride from Jammu to Leh.
-If this was successful, then add a trip to Khardung La and if this also turned out to be doable, then why not return by Leh – Manali route?
+If this was successful, then add a trip to Khardung La.
+If this also turned out to be doable, then why not return by Leh – Manali route?

 Manali to Leh on Scooter

 Well, this is my adventure story.
-This should be read in the context of my age (69 years) and health (diabetic and BP patient) and physical standards (65 kg).
-Perhaps, the light weight was a plus point!
+This should be read in the context of my age (69 years at the time of the ride) and health (diabetic and BP patient) and physical standards (65 kg).
+Perhaps, the lightweight was a plus point!
+If I had been heavier, my physique may also have presented a challenge.

 I plan to return to Ladakh again next year.
-However I don’t know yet where to – may be Lahaul and Spiti or Nubra valley and onto Siachen base camp.
+However, I don’t know yet where to – maybe Lahaul and Spiti or Nubra valley and onto Siachen base camp.
 I hope I will meet some of you, new adventurers, on the way!
-And I hope to get encouragements and help from Mr. Khan and Mr. Gautam!
+And I hope to get encouragement and help from Mr. Khan and Mr. Gautam!

 Ladakh on Scooty – A Few Pictures